isaacSennerholt/sudelity/README.md

 This is especially apparent in environments where ideals like grace, compassion, or justice are central.
 When sincerely lived, they can transform the space around them.
 But when adopted strategically — to belong, to manage perception, to avoid accountability — they become tools of soft destabilization.

-Sudelism is not preoccupied with intent.
+Sudelism isn’t preoccupied with intent.
 It observes effect:
 > Does this presence help others stabilize what they already carry?
 > Or does it create atmospheric confusion — drawing attention, diffusing responsibility, recentering around one self?